“Come along children. Nana Anna will be waiting.”

 “You always have it there on the table next to you Nana,” said Andrew.

-“We could hardly miss it Nana,” added Becky which caused Michelle to quietly poke her head back into the room to give Becky a stern glare of warning.
+“We could hardly miss it Nana,” added Becky which caused Michelle to quietly catch Becky’s attention and give her a stern glare of warning.

 “Well, I wanted to tell you something that we Beaker women don’t talk about much but we’ve done for four generations now.
 I’m the fourth owner of this Bible.
 Have you noticed my ribbon book marks ?”